-Welcome to the Thursday lunch club.
+Welcome to the Thursday Lunch Club.

 The Rotary Club of Canberra Burley Griffin.